 - Develop a workforce representative of the communities where IHI lives and works; and

 - Cultivate a working environment where all staff can thrive and achieve their full potential.

 There is no one-size-fits-all approach to diversity, inclusion, and equity.
-IHI currently has 151 US-based staff, 25 staff based in our Ethiopia office, and 21 staff members IHI engages through Professional Employment Organizations in Australia, Bangladesh, France, Ghana, Nigeria, Qatar, South Africa, and the United Kingdom.
+IHI currently has 167 US-based staff, 22 staff based in our Ethiopia office, and 35 staff members IHI engages through Professional Employment Organizations in Australia, Bangladesh, Brazil, Colombia, Ecuador, France, Ghana, New Zealand, Nigeria, Portugal, Qatar, Singapore, South Africa, and the United Kingdom.
 We continue our partnerships with staff around the world to ensure that IHI maintains diverse, equitable, and inclusive workplaces wherever staff are based.

 We have committed to reporting these data publicly because we advocate for all of our partners do the same.
 IHI believes it is important to be transparent about both our successes and challenges with equity work, and we believe that it is important to model behavior that we hope others might emulate in health and health care around the world.
 In 2020, IHI committed to publish our data on diversity, inclusion, and equity and below you will find the first iteration.
 At IHI, we commit to annually reporting these data and to enhance and improve them over time.